What is Combustion?

 Learn by Doing - starting a fire

-A slower kind of combustion reaction: rust
+A slower kind of oxidation reaction: rust

-Another slow kind of combustion reaction: digestion
+Another slow kind of oxidation reaction: digestion